quat1024/incorporeal/README.md

 * Save, and launch the game through the usual methods

+## Coding Style

+Since this mod is my biggest, I'm trying to care more about style than I usually do.

+I'll write up more later, but the usual rules apply:

+* Tabs, not spaces
+* Either use braces or put everything on one line, never a mix
+* Avoid side effects in constructors and if-clauses
+* Obsess over ObjectHolders
+* Use comments on long methods with multiple steps
+* Use comments when either the meaning or the purpose is unclear
+* Don't shy away from long class and method names when they are needed

 ## License information

 **All source files in `src/main/java/quaternary/incorporeal/` except `SpookyClassWriter.java`:**